China Sourcing Agents

 Chipset Selection: What Actually Matters

-The chipset combination determines real-world performance ceilings.
+The chipset combination determines real-world performance ceilings for consumer electronics accessories.
 Three chipset families dominate the market:

 VIA Labs (VL817/VL822).
 Solid USB 3.2 Gen 1/2 switching, mature drivers, good Windows and macOS compatibility.
 The VL817 is the most common choice for 5-port budget hubs.
 VL822 adds Gen 2 (10Gbps) support.
 Reliable, but HDMI Alt Mode requires a companion chip (typically an ANX7411 or AG9311 for DP-to-HDMI conversion).